-Where P{nfs} would otherwise be negligible (P{nfs} = 0.0), the designer should provide a detail that is capable of transferring the diaphragm shear force (reaction) from the edge panel to the edge support at the lateral force-resisting system line.
+Details are required at the edge support where P{nfs} = 0.0 kips (0.00 kN) for the conditions listed in (c) above.
+The details are discussed in Section D1.3.
+The designer should provide a detail that is capable of transferring the diaphragm shear force (reaction) from the edge panel to the edge support at the lateral force-resisting system line.
 If the diaphragm shear force per unit length can flow across a potential lateral force-resisting system to another lateral force-resisting system without exceeding the available strength [factored resistance] of the diaphragm system, the detail can be avoided.

-A reaction line is where diaphragm shear force per unit length transfers to a lateral force-resisting system.
-The panel width, w_e , is the distance from the adjacent interior panel side-lap to the reaction line in determining the nominal diaphragm shear strength [resistance] per unit length at an edge panel, S{nf} (smallest of S{ni} , S{nc} , and S{ne}).
+The panel width, w_e , at an edge support is the distance from the adjacent interior panel sidelap to the reaction line and is required to determine the nominal diaphragm shear strength [resistance] per unit length at an edge panel, S{nf} (smallest of S{ni} , S{nc} , S{ne} , and S{np}).